Nicholas Smith (actor): Other roles

 From September 1972, in contrast to his contemporaneous work in Are You Being Served?, he also had a semi-regular role as PC Jeff Yates in the series Z-Cars.
 His last appearance as Yates was in February 1975.
 His film work included appearances in Salt and Pepper (1968), A Walk with Love and Death (1969), The Champions-Project Zero (1969), The Twelve Chairs (1970), dubbed in an Italian version of The Canterbury Tales (1972) directed by Pier Paolo Pasolini, and The Adventure of Sherlock Holmes' Smarter Brother (1975) as Hunkston, Sigerson Holmes' servant.

-He played Mr. Simpkins (a miserable and desperately unattractive leisure centre manager who had rings run around him by two lazy, womanizing Australian criminals who had taken jobs in the leisure centre as a cover for their crimes) in The Sweeney, episode Golden Fleece in 1975.
+He played Mr. Simpkins (a miserable and desperately unattractive leisure centre manager who had rings run around him by two lazy, womanising Australian criminals who had taken jobs in the leisure centre as a cover for their crimes) in The Sweeney, episode Golden Fleece in 1975.

 In 1979, he appeared in Worzel Gummidge as Mr Foster, the headmaster of the school.

 In 1986 he played Sir John Treymayne in the British tour of Me and My Girl, a role played in the West End by his Are You Being Served? co-star Frank Thornton.
 In 1987 he joined the cast on And There's More and was paired up with Joan Sims for a number of sketches for each episodes as an old couple.

 He appeared in the TV mini-series Martin Chuzzlewit.
 In 2005, Smith featured in a supporting role as vicar Clement Hedges in the Academy Award-winning film Wallace & Gromit: The Curse of the Were-Rabbit, for which he was nominated for an Annie Award for Voice Acting in a Feature Production.
 In 2008, he appeared as a vicar in Last of the Summer Wine.

 In 2010, he appeared in children's TV programme M.I.
 High as Professor Quakermass.
 Smith also wrote music and poetry.